FrancisVila/MFT_convert/content/en/docs/SecureTransport/Installation_Guide/install_overview/silent-install-new/_index.md

 ## Modify the SecureTransport .properties file

 The SecureTransport properties file, `Install_SecureTransport_<st-version>.properties`, is used to feed in the installation parameters, such as the module to install (Edge or Server), the database to use (embedded or external), the type of installation (root or non-root).
-The file consists of a list of key-value pairs, which are described in the <a href="silent-install-properties" class="MCXref xref">Configurable properties for silent installation</a> topic.
+The file consists of a list of key-value pairs, which are described in the [Configurable properties for silent installation](silent-install-properties) topic.
 It can be edited via any text editor but if you want to change the value of an encrypted property, you must use the Silent file editor tool.

 The SecureTransport properties file also contains sensitive information, such as passwords, which must be supplied encrypted.
 The encryption algorithm is defined by the `Format`property, the default is AES128.